preludeorg/libraries/python/sdk/tests/README.md

 pytest tests/test_iam.py -v
 ```

-Some test files require set up from other files.
-Pick and choose tests to run with `-k`.
+Pick and choose specific tests or modules to run with `-k`.
 Ex. run all the Partner tests:
 ```
-pytest tests/ -v -k "new_account or create_test or upload or get_test or register_endpoint or Partner"
+pytest tests/ -v -k "TestPartner"
 ```

 To see what will run (but not actually run the tests), use `--collect-only`:
 ```
-pytest tests/ -v -k "new_account or create_test or upload or get_test or register_endpoint or Partner" --collect-only
+pytest tests/ -v -k "test_create_test" --collect-only
 ```

 When running the Partner tests locally, use `pytest-env` to pull env variables from a `pytest.ini` file: